The Ring Road: Iceland's Most Popular Road Trip

-Start with a few days exploring the West by hiking to the top of Glymur Falls (Iceland’s Tallest), and the small Towns that played a big role in the Icelandic Sagas.
-Spend Two days exploring the Volcanic Snaefellsnes Peninsula, often referred to as "little Iceland" because it has a little bit of everything.
-Then head south along the coast to quaint little Vik, taking time to marvel at waterfalls, black sand beaches, canyons, and interesting cliffs, and perhaps even an abandoned airplane along the way.
+Start with a few days exploring the West by hiking to the top of Glymur Falls (Iceland's Tallest) and the small towns that played a big role in the Icelandic Sagas.
+Spend Two days exploring the Volcanic Snæfellsnes Peninsula, often referred to as "little Iceland" because it has a little bit of everything.
+Then head south along the coast to quaint little Vík, taking time to marvel at waterfalls, black sand beaches, canyons, interesting cliffs, and perhaps even an abandoned airplane along the way.
 Keep going east.
-To hike in Skaftafell to Svartifoss ("Black falls"), framed by basalt cliffs before you marvel at the icebergs floating out to sea from Jokulsarlon Glacier Lagoon to Diamond Beach.
+To hike in Skaftafell to Svartifoss ("Black falls"), framed by basalt cliffs before you marvel at the icebergs floating out to sea from Jökulsárlón Glacier Lagoon to Diamond Beach.

 End your trip with the Golden Circle.
 You'll have a leg up on the day tours by staying in the countryside near Gullfoss to get your photos before the crowds arrive.

 More Details to Help Plan Your Trip: Snaefellsnes Peninsula and South Coast Highlights